coderamen666/srd-v3.5-md/epic/epic-feats.md

 **Benefit:** The character can deflect any ranged attacks (including spells that require ranged touch attacks) as if they were arrows.

-### Extended Life Span [\[Epic\]]{.small} {#extended-life-span}
+### Extended Life Span <span class="small">\[Epic\]</span>

-**Benefit:** Add one-half the maximum result of the character's race's maximum age modifier to the character's normal middle age, old, and venerable age categories.
-Calculate the character's maximum age using the new venerable number.
-This feat can't lower the character's current age category.
+**Benefit:** Add one-half the maximum result of the character’s race’s maximum age modifier to the character’s normal middle age, old, and venerable age categories.
+Calculate the character’s maximum age using the new venerable number.
+This feat can’t lower the character’s current age category.

 **Special:** A character can gain this feat multiple times.
 Its effects stack.

-### Familiar Spell [\[Epic\]]{.small} {#familiar-spell}
+### Familiar Spell <span class="small">\[Epic\]</span>

-**Prerequisite:** Int 25 (if the character's spellcasting is controlled by Intelligence) or Cha 25 (if the character's spellcasting is controlled by Charisma).
+**Prerequisite:** Int 25 (if the character’s spellcasting is controlled by Intelligence) or Cha 25 (if the character’s spellcasting is controlled by Charisma).

 **Benefit:** Choose one arcane spell the character knows of 8th level or lower.
-The character's familiar can now use this spell once per day as a spell-like ability, at a caster level equal to the character's caster level.
+The character’s familiar can now use this spell once per day as a spell-like ability, at a caster level equal to the character’s caster level.
 A character cannot bestow a spell to his or her familiar if the spell normally has a material component cost of more than 1 gp or an XP cost.